jnkiarie/containerization-gke/README.md

-# IP-WEEK-2 - Containerization with Docker
+# IP-WEEK-5 - Containerization with GKE

 In this project we will use deployment files to build and run the containers on GKE to make the web app run on our browser
 Build a basic microservice to run the app